fvinodh1978/PythonProjects/README.md

 Configuring user information used across all local repositories

+1. Get GIT Version
+	git --version

-1. set a name that is identifiable for credit when review version history
+3. set a name that is identifiable for credit when review version history

 	git config --global user.name "Vinodh Francis"